-This directive calls the device driver close routine specified in the Device Driver Table for this major number.
+This directive calls the device driver close entry registered in the Device Driver Table for the specified device major number.

+Other status codes may be returned by the device driver close entry.

 The close entry point is commonly used by device drivers to relinquish exclusive access to a device.